For WHM version 11.28 and later

 You must edit the following key settings in the configuration file or configuration file processor.

-These settings will change drastically from application to application.
+These settings vary from application to application.

 You must specify a location in which to store temporary files for the user, such as the